Welcome! I am Dr. Scott Olson ND.

 Soon my back was healthy and my wife and I were headed West so that I could attend the Chiropractic school in Portland, Oregon.
 I started taking prerequisites for the chiropractic school at a local community college.
 I was accepted to chiropractic school and awaited starting in the fall when another illness struck.

 Illness Changes My Life… Again

-I had long known that I was sensitive to chemicals (there are actually many people in the world like me who have a hard time dealing with chemical in the environment).
+I had long known that I was sensitive to chemicals (there are actually many people in the world like me who have a hard time dealing with chemicals in the environment).
 The scientific term for this problem is Multiple Chemical Sensitivities; I didn’t know what it was called, all I knew is that I felt bad when I was around any strong smell.
-Perfumes were often too strong for me to be around; walking into a store like a paint or carpet store was hard from me.
+Perfumes were often too strong for me to be around; walking into a store like a paint or a carpet store was hard from me.
 I got headaches often, felt dizzy, and generally felt bad when I was around chemicals.

 Despite knowing this about myself, I took it upon myself to build a bed and stain it (with a supposed natural stain).
 After sleeping in the bed for a few weeks I got really sick.
-It was difficult for me to walk around the block (this after being able to ride a bike or run for miles); eventually a large amount of clear vesicles (bumps) broke out on my skin.
+It was difficult for me to walk around the block (this after being able to ride a bike or run for miles); eventually, a number of clear vesicles (bumps) broke out on my skin.
 I wanted to make an appointment to see my local chiropractor, but she was gone on vacation.

 Looking through the local yellow pages, I found something called The National College of Naturopathic Medicine.
 That sounded right up my alley.
 I went to the clinic at the college.
 The doctors there tested my blood and found out that I had chemically-induced hepatitis: The chemicals I encountered every day were destroying my liver.